-Even in Craig Hudson’s early days of working in healthcare in West Virginia, Type 2 diabetes was a concern.
+Even in Craig Robinson’s early days of working in healthcare in West Virginia, Type 2 diabetes was a concern.

 In the late 60s and 70s, as he worked to help active and disabled coal miners seek black-lung justice, diabetes was around.
 Later, as he began to establish primary care centers in mining communities in West Virginia, diabetes rates were continuing to grow.